How U.S. Citizens Abroad Prove Domicile in the United States for the I-864 Affidavit

 - Travel records for visits to family and friends in the U.S.

-If a petitioner cannot satisfy the domicile requirement on Form I-864, the petitioner fails to qualify as a sponsor for the purposes of submitting Form I-864 and immigration officials will deny the green card application.
+If a petitioner cannot satisfy the domicile requirement on Form I-864, the petitioner fails to qualify as a sponsor for the purposes of submitting Form I-864 and immigration officials will likely deny the green card application.
 With some planning and know-how, it’s possible to prove your maintenance of domicile or reestablish U.S. domicile if necessary.